jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 the end of each preceding line.
-In the spirit of [Less is More] (LIM), a trailing pipe naturally indicates that the command continues on the next line, making the backslash redundant.
-This reduces visual noise as indentation alone is sufficient to express the separation of commands.
+In the spirit of [Less is More] (LIM), a trailing pipe naturally indicates that the command continues on the next line.
+Indentation alone is sufficient to express the separation of commands.

 ``` shell
     # LIM, lean, simpler